Karen Black: Image and acting style

 Due to her work in various independent and mainstream films in the 1970s, Black is considered by film historians as a prominent figure of New Hollywood, and was described in 2004 by Howard Feinstein in the LGBT magazine The Advocate as "Hollywood's off-center icon."
 She was prolific throughout her career, sometimes appearing in as many as seven films a year, and favored working in independent films: "That's my world—independent features," she stated in 2007.
 "That's how I started.
 That's what I like.
 It's playful and comfortable and not stressful, and it's an individual's way of creating.
 You're not in the studio system imitating other people and yourself.
 I'm having a good life."

 In her later life, Black spoke unfavorably of the formal study of acting, and commented that she found her training both in the university (under Alvina Krause) and at the Actors Studio unhelpful and oppressive.
 Also a writer, Black likened her acting process to that of writing screenplays or other literature: "Everything that occurs in this zone is imagination-based.
-In that sense you mock up a life, and then you become the effect of what you’ve mocked up, so it’s cause and effect.
+In that sense you mock up a life, and then you become the effect of what you've mocked up, so it's cause and effect.
 So the more you can mock it up so that it seems real to you, the more you can react to the effect.
-That’s what acting is, and that’s what writing involves for me, too.
-That’s the simplicity of it.
+That's what acting is, and that's what writing involves for me, too.
+That's the simplicity of it.
 It sounds simple, because it is."
 Black considered herself a character actress.

 Throughout her career, Black was noted for her distinctive eyes, which gave her a slightly "cross-eyed" appearance, although she stated in a 1982 interview that she had not been clinically diagnosed as such.
 One reviewer once described her as a "lopsided caricature of a pretty face."
-For much of her career, Black was typecast as unglamorous or lowly women of limited intelligence.
+For much of her career, Black was typecast as an unglamorous or lowly woman of limited intelligence.
 Beginning in the 1990s, Black began garnering a cult following for her appearances in horror films, though she clarified in 2008 that she had acted only in "about 14" out of her wide-ranging filmography.
 "When I did Trilogy of Terror, with that [demon] doll, I filled the role very well," she recalled.
 "It was very real to people, and they just fell in love with it.
 And that got to be incredibly popular.
 With my last name being Black ... so it got to be kind of an unconscious thing, [my association with horror movies].
 But I'm not interested in blood."